chronosis/CerealBowl/specification.md

 nowrclass:
   values                    // fields in order of class descriptor

-values:          // The size and types are described by the
+                            // The size and types are described by the
                             // classDesc for the current object

 wrclass:
   nowrclass